rdlauer/articles/nativescript/convert-cordova/post.md

 **We have tried going purely native.** But that meant sacrificing one codebase AND our web skills in favor of performance.
 This meant "siloed" code, new languages, and new frameworks. 👎

 **We have stuck with the web.** This has worked out fairly well for us, as the advent of [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/) have helped boost mobile web performance.
 We also see more device features being exposed via new APIs.
-But we realize the web will always lag behind native when it comes to performance, offline access, and native device features. 🤔
+But we realize the web will always lag behind native when it comes to performance, offline capabilities, and native device features. 🤔

 **We have utilized the hybrid model.** Apache Cordova (PhoneGap) started to bring these worlds together: developing one codebase for multiple platforms, with our web skills, accessing almost any device feature we could want.